alexz006/ESP32-BLE-Combo/README.md

 This library is a wrapper of the above fork in order to make it compatible with the [Keyboard](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/) and [Mouse](https://www.arduino.cc/reference/en/language/functions/usb/mouse/).

+If you also want gamepad support check this awesome [fork](https://github.com/juanmcasillas/ESP32-BLE-Combo) by [juanmcasillas](https://github.com/juanmcasillas/).

 ## Features

  - All the features of the original library.